kongyew/greenplum-spark-jdbc/README.md

 psql: warning: extra command-line argument "pivotal" ignored count
 -------
-73728
+36864
 (1 row)
 ```

-4. Next, you can write DataFrame data into an new Greenplum table.
+4. Next, you can write DataFrame data into an new Greenplum table via `append` mode.
 ```
 scala>df.write.mode("Append") .jdbc( url = jdbcUrl, table = "NEWTable", connectionProperties = connectionProperties)
 ```
-updateDF.write.mode("Append") .jdbc( url = jdbcUrl, table = "NEWTable", connectionProperties = connectionProperties)

 5. Run psql commands to verify the new table with new records.
 ```